duchaba/Norwegian_Blue_Parrot_k2fa_AI/README.md

 - Train with "fastai.vision.fit_one_cycle()" method.
 - fit_one_cycle (https://iconof.com/1cycle-learning-rate-policy/) is better performance in speed and accuracy, over the ".fit()" method.
-- Select the "root mean square" as the accuracy measurement.
+- Select the "CrossEntropy" as the accuracy measurement.
 - The resulting accuracy is 0.955556

 ![train image](https://nbp3-webclient-2020.web.app/image/train1.jpg)